The Île-de-France Collection

 Terror Rendered Permanent

 There's a particular cruelty in how this fountain functions.
 The peasants didn't merely die—they were transformed.
-Their consciousness persists in diminished form, trapped in bronze forever at the moment of their greatest humiliation.
+Their consciousness persists in diminished form, trapped in gilded lead forever at the moment of their greatest humiliation.
 They cannot flee, cannot appeal, cannot even fully become what they're becoming.
 The fountain holds them in that instant of realization: when the body betrays, when flesh becomes foreign, when punishment exceeds all proportion to offense.

 The Performance of Power